Dipping your toes into the meatless meals pool? This Lentil Swiss Chard Soup with Orange Zest is a great place to start.

 Thanks to Hillary Davis, I finally know what my lentil soup has been missing all of these years – orange zest!

-Hillary, author of the new book Cuisine Niçoise: Sun-Kissed Cooking from the French Riviera and creator of Marché Dimanche, creates a lovely meatless protein-packed soup using lentils and Swiss chard but gives it a punch of citrus.
-I’ve made lentil soup many times (e.g. Turkey Lentil Soup), but I love the brightness that the orange flavor provides.
-I also like the nutritional boost of Swiss chard.
+Hillary, author of the new book Cuisine Niçoise: Sun-Kissed Cooking from the French Riviera (affiliate link) and creator of Marché Dimanche, creates a lovely vegetarian protein-packed soup using lentils and Swiss chard but gives it a punch of citrus.
+I’ve made lentil soup many times (e.g. Turkey Lentil Soup), but I love the brightness that the orange flavor provides in this lentil Swiss chard soup.
+I also like the nutritional boost of the greens.

 “There is no doubt that Swiss chard reigns supreme in Niçoise cooking,” Hillary said.
 “It is enjoyed in soups, gratins, gnocchi, omelets, salads and tarts.”

 Note to self: Add Nice to travel bucket list.

 Changes I Made to Hillary’s Lentil Swiss Chard Soup Recipe

 This soup is hearty, but bright and citrusy.
 Here are a few minor changes I made to the recipe:

 - Used a combination of brown and green lentils because that’s what I had in the pantry.
 They were kind of old, so I soaked them in water overnight, then rinsed and drained them before I added them to the soup.
 Du Puy lentils, dubbed the “caviar of lentils,” are grown in the le Puy region of south central France.
 Use them if you can find them (and if you don’t have a ton of other types of lentils in the pantry begging to be used).

 - Opted for Swiss chard with red stalks and I used vegetable stock instead of chicken.

 - Reduced the amount of olive oil to 2 tablespoons.